lastmjs/zwitterion/README.md

 # Zwitterion

 Zwitterion is a server for web applications that provides automatic transpilation, live-reload, and SPA (single-page application) support out of the box.
 It allows you to develop JavaScript, JSX, TypeScript, TSX, C, and C++ web platform applications without a complicated build step.
-Just include files directly in `<script>` tags, for example `<script src="hello-world.ts"></script>`.
+Just include files directly in `<script>` tags, for example `<script src="hello-world.ts"></script>`, or as ES module imports, for example `import {hello} from './hello-world';`.
 All features that the TypeScript compiler provides are automatically available, including ES modules, async/await, and Object spread.

 ## Installation and Basic Use